-3 AAC 110.630(a) specifies conditions that must be met before a LBC final decision is effective.
-If the LBC approves a petition, the proposal is typically subject to approval by voters, or disapproval by the legislature, depending on whether it was filed as a local action petition, or a legislative review petition, respectively.
-If an election was held, certification of voter approval of the LBC's final decision is needed from the division of elections or the appropriate municipal official.
-If all of the requirements of 3 AAC 110.630(a) have been met, the department shall issue a certificate describing the effective change.
+3 AAC 110.630(a) specifies conditions that must be met before a LBC final decision becomes effective.
+If the LBC approves a petition, the proposal is typically subject to either approval by voters, or disapproval by the legislature, depending on whether it was filed as a local action petition, or a legislative review petition, respectively.
+If an election was held, either the Division of Elections or the appropriate municipal official must certify the election.
+Once the requirements of 3 AAC 110.630(a) have been met, the department shall issue a certificate describing the effective change.